All Perspectives

 How does seasonality measurement help a destination?

 Seasonality data quantifies the economic cost of low-utilization periods and identifies where programming can close the gap.
 At Banff and Lake Louise Tourism, occupancy data by month and day-of-week identified low winter and shoulder midweek periods.
 The response was a structured festival program built around three signature events: SnowDays, Ice Magic (an international ice sculpture competition at Lake Louise), and Skijoring, in which trick skiers are pulled by horses over jumps down Banff Avenue.
 Each event created a specific, dated reason to visit during a historically slow period.
 Year-round occupancy moved from 65% to 78%.
-Seasonality is not a fixed condition.
-It is a strategy prompt.
+Seasonality is a strategy prompt.

 Sources & Notes